-Regular reader and frequent commenter Kelly recently emailed me in regards to one of my coaching log entries.
+Regular reader and frequent commenter Kelly once emailed me in regards to one of my coaching log entries.
 It related to coach-initiated volleyball drills/games.

 “I have to ask…Why are you initiating the drills?
 My understanding as many of our American coaches are realizing for every ball we touch the less our athletes touch thus prevented from learning.
 I clearly understand the argument that the athletes do not have the control as the coach.
 That is sooo true, but will they ever if the coach is continuously contacting the ball.
 Your last segment 6 v 6 scrimmage you mention below really confused me in why you were serving.
 I would think the coach’s position would be to evaluate and instruct as needed.
 I mean no disrespect, one’s experience determines how one coaches their teams.
 Not saying you are wrong.
 Just trying to understand why.”